List of A.T.O.M. characters: Hybridon

 Hybridon (voiced by Jeff Black) was a tiger cub that was experimented on by Recombo.
-As a result of these experiments, it became a giant monstrous creature where the tiger cub was spliced with different DNA samples where it sports the face and front paws of a tiger, the hood of a cobra, a snake-headed appendage in its mouth, the back legs of a rhinoceros, the stomach and stinger of a European hornet, the teeth, back fin, and tail of a shark, and the back legs of a rhinoceros.
+As a result of these experiments, it became a giant monstrous creature where the tiger cub was spliced with different DNA samples where it sports the face and front paws of a tiger, the hood of a cobra, a snake-headed appendage in its mouth, the back legs of a rhinoceros, the stomach and stinger of a European hornet, and the teeth, back fin, and tail of a shark.
 It was initially discovered in Blue Pines National Park, which forced the park to close until wildlife experts could find and catch it.
 A giant pair of cast-iron shackles that Hybridon was wearing, before it chewed through them was found on the path from the park to Mr. Lee's San Solomon estate.
 The path itself is owned by Mr. Lee, suggesting that he aided Recombo to mutate the creature.
 None of this was made aware to the Alpha Teens who went camping in Blue Pines entering the park through the back way.
 Axel eventually finds out, but not before Hybridon smelled food at their campsite emitting from Shark and Hawk's tent.
 Hawk was knocked out by the beast when he went to investigate.
 It dragged the tent away with Shark still sleeping inside.
 It ate Shark's food and almost him too, but he was rescued by the rest of his team.
 Hybridon was defeated by Axel after he used a powerful weapon given to him by a park ranger.
 It was caged by the wildlife services the next morning.

 In "Zoo Story", Hybridon is shown to be locked in a zoo where it was targeted by the Mu-Team so that Janus Lee can have a control chip placed on it and control it.
-He even used a DNA enhancing formula to improve it's ferocity.
+He even used a DNA enhancing formula to improve its ferocity.
 It went on the loose and caused havoc before saving King from being pushed off the cliff by Wrecka.
 Before falling into the ocean upon part of the cliff breaking off, Hybridon grabbed King and threw him onto the cliff.
 Hybridon then swam out into the ocean.

 The name Hybridon comes from the action figure the creature is based on and later being referred to by its name during the second appearance.